 Haven’t got time to look up tarot meanings in a book?
 Or does your memory need a quick nudge?
 Here is a quick reference to the meanings of tarot cards.
 This list covers the Rider-Waite Tarot and all its many offshoots.
 If your deck has a special system of its own, then you’ll need to refer to the book that came with it.

 In this article, we'll look at:

 - Meanings of the Minor Arcana Cards

 Note: This list is for upright card meanings only.
 If you're looking to learn about reversals, check out my explanation and quick reference guide for the Rider-Waite Tarot Reversals.

 The Major Arcana: What They Mean

-The Major Arcana cards are not like the Minors.
-The Minors can be pretty specific, focusing on actual situations, feelings, etcetera.
-The Majors are more about energy fields and influences.
-They may reflect a spiritual search, attainment or life lesson.
+The Major Arcana cards are not like the Minors—while the Minors can be pretty specific (focusing on actual situations, feelings, etcetera), the Majors are more about energy fields and influences.
+They may reflect a spiritual search, attainment, or life lesson.
 Sometimes they reflect forces beyond our control.
-They warn us that resistance is futile, and that we need to adjust our perception or increase understanding and acceptance.
+They warn us that resistance is futile and that we need to adjust our perception or increase understanding and acceptance.

 The Meanings of the Major Arcana Cards

 - 0 Fool – Taking a risk.
 Getting outside your comfort zone.
 Knowing the universe is looking after you.

 - 1 Magician – Feeling confident, assured.
 Having all the tools and resources at your disposal.
 Power.